ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Replication Manager User's Manual.md

 - Basic Information

-	- Connection Name: Any name is acceptable, as long as it is unique in Replication Manager.
+	- Connection Name: A unique connection name of up to 10 characters.
+The name must start with an alphabet, alphabets and numbers can be mixed.
 	- Password: The password for the SYS user for the database
 	- DB Address: The IP address of the machine on which the database installed
 	- DB Port: The port number with which to access the database